pallavit/azure-sdk-for-java/sdk/template/azure-sdk-template/README.md

 **Prerequisites**: You must have an [Azure subscription](https://azure.microsoft.com/free/), [Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/account-overview) (SQL API), and [Java Development Kit (JDK) with version 8 or above][jdk] to use this package.

-Once the library has GA'ed include the instructions on how to include the BOM file directly.
+> TODO: Once the library has GA'ed include the instructions on how to include the BOM file directly.
 And the benefit of using the BOM file over adding a direct dependency to the project.

 ### Authenticate the client